 The Residence Agreement also specifies expectations for personal conduct.
 Stanford’s community includes students and staff of different genders, races, colors, religions, sexual orientations, marital statuses, and national and ethnic origins.
 Stanford highly values this diversity, as it contributes significantly towards each student’s social, cultural, and intellectual life.
 Therefore, conduct that violates the rights of others is grounds for immediate termination of your occupancy in university housing and/or the withdrawal of future university housing privileges.
 In addition, such conduct may result in university disciplinary action under Stanford’s Fundamental Standard.

-If you fail to sign the Residence Agreement, your assignment is subject to cancelation and a cancelation fee.
+If you fail to sign the Residence Agreement, your assignment is subject to cancellation and associated administrative fees.

 Disclosures, Notices and Warnings

 Visit Lead and Pest Control Notices and Disclosures to view information on lead, asbestos, pest control and Megan’s Law.